nuuuwan/news_lk3_data/README.md

 *2024-10-09 14:01:32* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/வைத்தியர்-அருச்சுனாவுக்கு-பிணை/175-345158) · `ta`

+Doctor Aruchuna released on bail, promises not to violate conditions.
+Case filed against him for threatening doctors and slander on social media.
+Previously detained for alleged violations.
+Bail granted after attorney general's application.

+🟩

 The Chavakachcheri Magistrate's Court has been released on bail after the doctor Aruchuna has promised not to violate the bail conditions.

 The Jaffna - Chavakachcheri Hospital has filed a case at the Chavakachcheri Hospital against crimes including the threat of fellow doctors on the telephone and slander on social media.